Protocol Specification

 5.5 Legal Structure

-GX Protocol operates through a dual-entity structure:
+GX Protocol is designed to operate through a dual-entity structure:

 - Swiss Foundation - Holds the protocol's intellectual property and provides permanence.
 Swiss foundation law requires court approval for dissolution or fundamental alteration, creating structural resilience beyond any individual.